- Last Updated: 26 January 2016

 - BAPEN contributed to the Nutrition Fact Sheets published by the NPSA with Christine Russell drafting the Factsheet on Nutritional Screening

 - BAPEN Medical (chaired by Jeremy Powell-Tuck) led the development of the British Consensus Guidelines on Intravenous Fluid Therapy for Adult Surgical Patients, working with the Association for Clinical Biochemistry, the Association of Surgeons of Great Britain and Ireland and Society of Academic and Research Surgery, the Renal Association and the Intensive Care society.
-These guidelines were launched in 2008.
+These guidelines were launched in 2008 and updated in 2011.

 - BAPEN took an active and prominent role in the development of the Nutrition Action Plan and in the publication of “Improving Nutritional Care: A Joint Action Plan from the Department of Health and Nutrition Summit stakeholders” published in October 2007